Tejalp99/Sentiment-Analysis/README.md

    video game they purchased by classifying the reviews as positive, negative, and neutral.

+## Types of Sentiment Analysis:
+1. **Fine-grained sentiment analysis**: This depends on the polarity base.
+This category can be designed as very positive, positive, neutral, negative, or        very negative.
+The rating is done on a scale of 1 to 5.
+If the rating is 5 then it is very positive, 2 then negative, and 3 then neutral.
+2. **Emotion detection**: The sentiments happy, sad, angry, upset, jolly, pleasant, and so on come under emotion detection.
+It is also known as a lexicon method of sentiment analysis.
+3. **Aspect-based sentiment analysis**: It focuses on a particular aspect for instance if a person wants to check the feature of the cell phone then it checks the aspect such as the battery, screen, and camera quality then aspect based is used.
+4. **Multilingual sentiment analysis**: Multilingual consists of different languages where the classification needs to be done as positive, negative, and neutral.
+This is highly challenging and comparatively difficult.

+   ***In the project we have used Fine grained Sentimental Analysis.***

 ## TECHNIQUES EMPLOYED:
 1. Sampling from imbalanced datasets using the imbalanced-learn package
 2. Enquiring about the sentiment value of the reviews with the dictionary-based